SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "I think everybody does sometimes.
 Is that why you held my hand?"

-"Kinda…"
+"Kinda… I've been feeling different lately, and I don't know what to do…"

-"I'm glad you did, it kept me from being lonely too."
+"I'm glad you held my hand, it kept me from being lonely, too.
+Maybe I can help you somehow?"

 "Do you ever feel a connection to someone you can't explain?"

 "Hmm, yes, actually."

-"That's why I couldn't sleep because I was thinking about… you…"
+"That's why I couldn't sleep because I was thinking about… you… I feel different around you… and I didn't understand why for the longest time."

 I can feel the blush forming on my face as I wait for her reply.

-"That's very nice of you."
+"That's very nice of you to think of me.
+I love thinking about my friends."

 I giggle slightly.
 "Pinkie…"